 Your monthly insight into horology

-The HJ contains leading articles on historical and contemporary clock and watchmaking, servicing, repair, restoration and conservation.
+The Horological Journal (HJ) contains leading, peer-reviewed articles on historical and contemporary clock and watchmaking, servicing, repair, restoration and conservation.
 We aim to maintain a good balance of theory and practice, covering clocks, watches, turret clocks, and electric and electronic timepieces.
 Although technical in nature, these articles and the news we bring from the industry are also of interest for collectors and other horology enthusiasts.

-The Horological Journal (HJ) is the oldest continuously published technical journal in the world.
-First published in September 1858 it has appeared monthly ever since – without fail.
+The HJ is the oldest continuously published technical journal in the world.
+First published in September 1858, it has appeared monthly ever since – without fail.

 get the HJ